andrewmaxwell/map-tsp/README.md

 Demo: https://andrewmaxwell.github.io/map-tsp/
 Repo: https://github.com/andrewmaxwell/map-tsp

 Click anywhere to place a destination.
 As soon as you place more than one destination, it will find the shortest path between each pair of destinations using a dynamically calculated variant of the A* search algorithm.
-After that, if there are more than two points it will find the shortest path that visits each point in a circle using the simulated annealing algorithm.
+After that, if there are more than two points it will find the shortest path that visits each destination in a loop using the simulated annealing algorithm.

 * The green lines are a visualization of the search algorithm.
 * The blue lines are shortest paths between pairs of points.
-* The red line eventually becomes the shortest path that visits every point and returns to the beginning.
+* The red line eventually becomes the shortest path that visits every destination in a loop.

 There is a mini-GUI in the upper right:
 * searchSpeed: how many path searching iterations per frame.
 Make it slow if you like to watch, or fast if you have a lot of points and are tired of watching.